Diocese of Reno

 SECTION 1.
 This is to certify that this Constitution and Bylaws is adopted by two thirds vote of all members present in a quorum during the special membership meeting held on July 15, 2013.

-SIMBANG GABI 2023
+SIMBANG GABI 2024

 By: Maripaz Ramos

-morning for nine days before Christmas to join in the celebration of the dawn Mass.
+Simbang Gabi is a nine-day series of Catholic masses that Filipino Catholics observe in preparation for Christmas.
+The tradition was brought to the Philippines by Spanish evangelizers from Mexico.
+Originally, it popularly came to be known as Misa Aguinaldo.
+De Aguinaldo means gift, which is peculiar to Christmas.
+That is why the faithful wake up early morning for nine days before Christmas to join in the celebration of the dawn Mass.
 The faithful make this their “Aguinaldo” to God for the great gift of Jesus.
 The practice can also be understood as the preparation of the faithful to receive from God the great gift or “Aguinaldo” of Christmas, which is Jesus, the Savior of the world.

 But for Filipino Catholics, Simbang Gabi is above all an expression of their filial

-devotion to Mary, the Mother of God.
+devotion to Mary, the mother of God.
 For nine consecutive days, they join and

 accompany her, so to speak, as she awaits the birth of her Son.
 For this reason, the